IBM/SalesEnablement-L3-Guidance/docs/machine-setup/02 Install git.md

     ![](_attachments/gitMac.png)

-For Windows:
+#### **Windows**

+1. Open a **command prompt** window.
+2. Try running the **git** command:

+    ```
+    git
+    ```
+3. If it returns an error like "git not found", follow the next steps.
+If it returns information on using the git command line, then skip to the GitHub Desktop section.

-1. Open a browser to the following page:
+4. Open a browser to the following page:

     <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">https://git-scm.com/book/en/v2/Getting-Started-Installing-Git</a>

-2. Scroll down and find the instructions for your platform (Windows or MacOS) and **follow the directions there**.
+5. Scroll down and find the instructions for your platform (Windows or MacOS) and **follow the directions there**.

+6. Once git is installed, set the PATH environment variable to include the git binary directory.
+By default, this should be "C:/Program Files/git/bin".
+Double check the path using file explorer.

+    To update the PATH environment variable follow these steps:

+        a.
+Right-click on the Start Button.
+        b.
+Select “System” from the context menu.
+        c.
+Click “Advanced system settings”
+        d.
+Go to the “Advanced” tab.
+        e.
+Click “Environment Variables…”
+        f.
+Click variable called “Path” and click “Edit…”
+        g.
+Click “New”
+        h.
+Enter or paste the path that appeared in the warning message.
+It should be similar to "C:/Program Files/git/bin".

 ## GitHub Desktop